fermarsan/aixt/README.md

 ## Want to contribute?

-Great, go ahead and make the contributions you want, then submit a new pull request
+Cool, go ahead and make the contributions you want, then submit a new pull request

+The microcontroller or board that you use is not listed [here](docs/Devices%20and%20Boards.md) and you know programming it C?...
+You can easily add it to Aixt.

 Take a look at [TODO.md](TODO.md) to find a task for you.

 Please check [CONTRIBUTING.md](CONTRIBUTING.md) to learn how you can contribute.

 # License

-The Aixt project is licensed under the [MIT](LICENSE), which is attached in this repository
+The Aixt project is licensed under the [MIT](LICENSE), which is attached in this repository.